 This allergen awareness course will ensure that your employees are fully aware of the foods that may trigger an allergic reaction.
-They will learn what precautions need to take to ensure that your customers do not eat food that they are trying to avoid.
+They will learn what precautions need to be taken to ensure that your customers do not eat food they are trying to avoid.

 A food allergy occurs when the body’s immune system sees a particular food as harmful and reacts by causing allergic symptoms.
 Foods that cause allergic reactions are allergens.

 This course is suitable for food handlers in all business sectors.
 For example:-

 - Hospitality Leisure and Tourism